 Shows the differences in average pay between all men and women within a company – it’s a collective comparison.
 It’s about gender diversity across all levels.
 Focused on the diversity of workforce rather than equal pay for similar jobs – a gender pay gap does not mean there’s an equal pay issue.

-The table below shows the mean and median differences between bonuses paid to men and women at Dams Furniture Ltd in the year to 5th April 2018.
+The table below shows the mean and median differences between bonuses paid to men and women at DAMS Furniture Ltd in the year to 5 April 2021.

 The company runs two discrete bonus schemes, the employees included in each scheme have the same opportunity to achieve their full bonus, regardless of their gender;-